GE2025: PSP unveils Chua Chu Kang GRC team featuring newcomer Lawrence Pek

 The team comprises the party’s second vice-chairperson A’bas Kasmani, women’s wing head Wendy Low, treasurer S Nallakaruppan and Mr Pek, a former secretary-general of the Singapore Manufacturing Federation.

-Mr A’bas, a safety practitioner, and Ms Low, a lawyer, contested under PSP’s banner in Tanjong Pagar GRC in the previous election.
-Mr Nallakaruppan, a stockbroker, was part of the PSP team for Nee Soon GRC in 2020.
+Mr A’bas, 71, is a safety practitioner and Ms Low, 48, is an intellectual property and technology lawyer.
+Both contested under PSP’s banner in Tanjong Pagar GRC in the previous election.
+Mr Nallakaruppan, 60, is a chartered accountant and stockbroker, and was part of the PSP team for Nee Soon GRC in 2020.

 They are expected to face a PAP team led by Deputy Prime Minister Gan Kim Yong, along with former MP Zhulkarnain Abdul Rahim and newcomers Jeffrey Siow, a former civil servant, and Choo Pei Ling, an assistant professor at the Singapore Institute of Technology.